-There’s no specific treatment for this condition, but with lifestyle changes and proper diet you can improve and resolve your symptoms.
+There’s no specific treatment for this condition.
+But with lifestyle changes and a balanced diet, you can improve and resolve your symptoms.
 In some cases, splenic flexure syndrome improves and goes away on its own from flatulence or consistent bowel movements.

 - fatty meats

 Splenic flexure syndrome is a digestive disorder that causes gas to accumulate in your colon.
 While it’s not considered a life threatening condition, splenic flexure syndrome can cause severe pain and discomfort if left untreated.